nuuuwan/news_lk3_data/README.md

 *2025-08-28 12:12:00* · [`adaderanalk`](https://www.adaderana.lk/news/111937/details-of-major-underworld-figures-arrested-in-indonesia-during-joint-operation-revealed-) · `en`

-Six individuals including five members of Sri Lanka’s top underworld figures and a woman have been arrested in a joint operation conducted by a special Sri Lankan Criminal Investigation Department (CID) team and the Indonesian Police in Jakarta, Indonesia.
+Six individuals, including five members of Sri Lanka’s top underworld figures and a woman, have been arrested in a joint operation conducted by a special Sri Lankan Criminal Investigation Department (CID) team and the Indonesian Police in Jakarta, Indonesia.

-Among those arrested are the underworld figures identified by their aliases, ‘Kehelbaddara Padme’, ‘Commando Salinda’, ‘Panadura Nilanga’, ‘Thembili Lahiru’, ‘Backhoe Saman’, police said.
+Among those arrested are the notorious underworld figures identified by their aliases, ‘Kehelbaddara Padme’, ‘Commando Salinda’, ‘Panadura Nilanga’, ‘Thembili Lahiru’, ‘Backhoe Saman’, police said.

-Additionally, the wife of ‘Backhoe Saman’ and a three year old child are also among the arrested group, police said.
+Additionally, the wife of ‘Backhoe Saman’ and a three-year-old child are also among the arrestees, police said.

-The Police Media Spokesperson, Assistant Superintendent of Police (ASP) F. U. Wootler stated, that the arrest was done in a joint operation conducted by a special team of the Sri Lankan Criminal Investigation Department (CID) and the Indonesian Police in Jakarta, Indonesia.
+The Police Media Spokesperson, Assistant Superintendent of Police (ASP) F. U. Wootler stated that the arrests were carried out in a joint operation conducted by a special team of the Sri Lankan Criminal Investigation Department (CID) and the Indonesian Police in Jakarta, Indonesia.

 ◼️